apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-use_gpus.md

         nn.Dense(10))
 ```

-And then load the saved parameters into GPU 0 directly, or use `net.collect_params().reset_ctx` to change the device.
+And then load the saved parameters into GPU 0 directly, or use `net.reset_ctx` to change the device.

 ```{.python .input  n=20}
 net.load_parameters('net.params', ctx=gpu(0))